CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Discussion

-Following the supervised approach in \cite{Optimalflow} one could also think of an extension of \texttt{CytOpT} that would leverage the information from several labelled source data sets.
-A potential approach would be to select the most relevant labelled data set to estimate the class proportions in an unclassified target data set.
+We present a few perspectives to further improve the performance of \texttt{CytOpT}.
+First, an additional pre-processing step to handle outliers could make \texttt{CytOpT} more robust to extreme cellular observations that have little biological meaning.
+Indeed, due to the needed scaling standardization of the data, one outlier observation can change the layout of the source data in comparison with the layout of the target data.
+A data driven strategy to choose the regularization parameter $\varepsilon$ could also help to tackle this outlier issue.
+Following the supervised approach of \citet{Optimalflow}, one could also propose an extension of \texttt{CytOpT} that would leverage the information from several labeled source data sets.
+A potential approach would be to select the most relevant labeled data set to estimate the class proportions in an unclassified target data set.
 To be more specific, let us assume that we have $M$ classified data sets $X^1,...,X^M$.
 For each data set $X^m$, we can define the re-weighted empirical measure $\alpha^m(h)$ such that the weight of the $k^{th}$ class equals $h_k$ for all $k \in \{1,...,K\}$, which would yield an optimal re-weighting $\hat{\pi}^m$ that corresponds to an estimation of the class proportions $\pi$ in the target data set.
 Finally, to select the most relevant estimator $\hat{\pi}^m$, we choose the one leading to the smallest Wasserstein cost between the re-weighted empirical measure $\hat{\alpha}^m(\hat{\pi}^m)$ and the empirical target distribution $\hat{\beta}$ that is :